djav1985/v-comic-layout-designer/README.md

 > The installer now targets per-user installs by default, so Windows writes to `%LOCALAPPDATA%\Programs\V Comic Layout Designer` without requesting elevation.
 Advanced users can still opt into a different path during setup.

 > [!IMPORTANT]
-> Packaged desktop builds now route all requests through `public/index.php`, so URLs like `/upload` and `/pages/stream` resolve just as they do in development.
+> Packaged desktop builds now route all requests through `public/server-router.php`, so URLs like `/upload` and `/pages/stream` resolve just as they do in development while static assets continue to stream from PHP's built-in server handler.

 Packaged builds on every platform now resolve the embedded PHP binary from `resources/php/<platform executable>`, matching the layout emitted by `electron-builder`'s `extraResources` copy step.
 If the file is missing the app will prompt the user to reinstall or restore the bundled runtime.